mdelano/the-good-wizards-castle/08-The-Tree-Trimming/01-chapter8.markdown

 “Yes," said Oscar, brushing all of the snow off of the tree and getting it ready to bring into the house.
 Snowy was staring at it and pacing around in her excitement.
 It was Merlin’s very first Christmas tree ever.
 When he saw that Oscar was bringing it into the house he became very confused.
 A tree in the house, he thought?

-“Come help me Jay, Oscar said with a chuckle.
-This tree is so large we are going to have trouble getting it through the castle door!”
+“Come help me Jay," Oscar said with a chuckle.
+"This tree is so large we are going to have trouble getting it through the castle door!”

 Oscar opened the door.
 He and Jay put all of their strength together.